sakuexe/docker-file-sending/README.md

 - Create automatic scripts for running the containers by themselves.

+### Running and stopping the containers with docker-compose (recommended)

+this way will use the default values for the environment variables.
+Unless you change the values in the docker-compose.yml file or Dockerfiles.

-### Building the images
+1. Building the images

 ```bash
 docker build -t sakuexe/client-image ./client
 docker build -t sakuexe/server-image ./server
 ```

-### Running and stopping the containers with docker-compose (recommended)
+2. Running and stopping the containerso

-this way will use the default values for the environment variables.
-Unless you change the values in the docker-compose.yml file or Dockerfiles.

 ```bash
 # running